-- Par.
-1. The Committee on Graduate Studies shall consist of the dean of graduate studies, ex officio, the associate dean of graduate studies, ex officio, the associate vice president for research, ex officio, nine voting members of the University Faculty elected for overlapping three-year terms, four graduate/professional students, at least one of which will be a professional student, and one post-doctoral scholar/fellow.
-The students and scholar/fellow are all voting members and are elected for one-year terms.
+Par.
+1. The Committee on Graduate Studies shall consist of the dean of graduate studies, ex officio, the associate dean of graduate studies, ex officio, the associate vice president for research, ex officio, nine voting members of the University Faculty elected for overlapping three-year terms, and three graduate student members, one post-doctoral scholar/fellow, and the professional school senator, ex officio, elected for one-year terms.
 The Nominating Committee, in consultation with the dean of graduate studies, shall select nominees for election to the committee on the basis of participation in graduate research and in graduate study and instruction.
-Such selection shall be broadly representative of graduate disciplines. - Par.
-2. The Committee on Graduate Studies shall review and make recommendations to the Faculty Senate with respect to graduate and professional degree programs.
-Degree programs refer to any course of study that leads to recognition or an award for the completion of a prescribed course of study beyond the baccalaureate diploma.
-The Ohio Chancellors Council on Graduate Studies (CCGS) does not define the degrees of Doctor of Medicine, Doctor of Dental Medicine or Doctor of Jurisprudence as graduate degree programs, and the Faculty Senate Committee of Graduate Studies therefore does not review these programs.
+Such selection shall be broadly representative of graduate disciplines.